alexgo-io/stacks-node-mainnet/README.md

 ## How to spin up a stacks-node from archive

-The scripts works on debian 11.
-And always check if you're using the latest versions in `docker-compose.yml`.
+The scripts are tested on debian 11.
+Remember to check if you're using the latest versions in `docker-compose.yml` before following the steps below.

 ```bash
 # prerequisites
 ./setup.sh
 ```

-Start 2 terminals to restore stacks node and postgres.
+Start 2 terminals to restore stacks node and postgres, this will take a long time.

 ```bash
 # terminal 1